DavidWaumsley/NoScriptShow/content/blog/2023/ep1.md

 \[00:37:57\] **David Waumsley:** yeah.
 Yeah.
 Can I’ve actually got a, bit of a, shall I just say what I think is next up?
 Yeah.
 I’ve sent you the, yeah, I think, if we are all agreeing and people are sticking with us, that there is a bit of a paradigm shift on there, the fundamentals, as we’ve said about web design.

 Completely changed.
-So conversations you and I have had on the other podcast for seven years can be revisited with a new light again.
+So conversations you and I have had on the other chat for seven years can be revisited with a new light again.
 But I think maybe for next time, the best places to start is with the CSS and what the changes there actually mean for us.
 And Most, a lot of people are just not author authoring, CSS themselves.

 you and I included first yeah, Melvin in again, we use third party platforms, but I think now it’s been massively refactored into something more comprehensive and logical.
 It’s probably start with, someone who’s better explaining that.
 So what we’ll try and do is have a look at, Rachel Andrews, who’s.